mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 Currently we avoid loading the whole stack during the pre-processing, or until we want to work on the sinograms.
 This means we apply the pre-processing on the radiograms, and then when happy, convert to sinograms, and continue pre-processing or start looking for the center of rotation.

 A feature that might help is a Region of Interest (ROI) load, which would load the image, and save just the ROI we want.
 For example this will help us load only the first row from every projection, constructing the first sinogram.
-I am not aware of any package that lets you control what region to load, they usually load the whole image, thus it may be possible to:
+I am not aware of any package that lets you control what region to load, they usually load the whole image, thus we can do:

 - Load the full image
 - Use it to construct the first row of _every_ sinogram of the stack
 - Repeat and keep adding a row from each image

+This has been implemented in the `loader` package, and can be accessed with the `--construct-sinograms` command line flag.
+This will read the images as normal, but use each one as a row of the sinograms.

 ### 10.15.1.
 Automatic Center of Rotation (COR) with imopr cor